 Now What?
 Which recipes should I make in my Instant Pot?

 Well, now that you’ve got your Instant Pot all picked out you need to shop for some recipe ingredients!
-My friend Nancylynn wrote a post about the easiest Instant Pot recipes for you to try–so you can get used to your pot!
+Here is a list of my favorite Instant Pot recipes for beginners.

 I’ve put together a little printable for those of you who are deciding which model to buy.
 A few of you have asked for it so here it is!